-Designed for international undergraduate students who are interested in research, the Work Learn International Undergraduate Research Awards subsidizes professors to hire students to work on their research projects.
+Designed for international undergraduate students who are interested in research, the Work Learn International Undergraduate Research Awards subsidizes professors to hire students to work on their research projects in the Summer Term (May - August).
 Through the program, professors gain valuable help in furthering their research and supporting students in their learning.

 Additional undergraduate research funding opportunities can be found here.